On this page

 Here's a counterintuitive problem: you can be doing a tremendous amount — speaking at conferences, guesting on podcasts, contributing to publications, getting quoted in articles — and still not be building an audience for yourself.

-The founders who build a real audience make sure that everything they do gets tied back to their own presence — a LinkedIn post recapping the talk, a newsletter riffing on the interview, a short clip pulled from the panel.
+The founders who build a real audience don't necessarily create more content than anyone else.
+They just make sure that everything they do gets tied back to their own presence, likea LinkedIn post recapping the talk, a newsletter riffing on the interview, a short clip pulled from the panel.
 The content doesn't have to be elaborate.
 It has to exist, and it has to point back to them.
-This is the difference between being busy and being visible.

 Why consistency beats brilliance

-The instinct most founders have when they think about content is to wait until they have something important to say.
-That instinct is wrong, and it's why most founder content strategies stall after three posts.
+That instinct is flat out wrong, and it's why most founder content strategies stall after three posts.

 Buyers in long B2B sales cycles make decisions based on familiarity and trust built over time.
 The founder who has been showing up in someone's feed for six months with useful, relevant, opinionated content has a significant advantage over the one who appears for the first time in a cold outreach email.
 One of them feels like a known quantity.
 The other is a stranger asking for thirty minutes.